Can You Be Stopped for DUI for Swerving?

 When building a strong defense for how to fight a DUI or DWI charge when there was no probable cause to get pulled over and stopped in the first place, there are a number of issues that can be challenged to help win the case in court.
 The prosecution attorney must prove the case beyond a reasonable doubt that a person’s ability to drive was impaired or that a driver’s BAC (blood alcohol concentration) was over the legal limit during the time they were driving their car.
 Any Breathalyzer or DUI blood test evidence collected by the police must have been administered properly, and processed in a manner under the latest DUI laws and guidelines that didn’t violate a driver’s rights.

-For example, if after reviewing a driver’s arrest details online, if it is found that the arresting officer did not have proper reason or legal cause for why they stopped or pulled over a driver, a lawyer can take action to get any DUI breath or blood test evidence collected, kept out of court from being used against a person.
-Therefore if the police did not have reasonable and valid probable cause to stop someone in the first place, the local DUI attorney examining the arrest information online with us, can get to work in having the BAC testing evidence suppressed from evidence against a driver in court.
+For example, after reviewing a driver’s arrest details online, it is often found that the arresting officer did not have proper reason or legal cause for why they stopped or pulled over a driver.
+When a top local lawyer finds case-winning defenses for DUI cases with police errors after an arrest review, a lawyer will have the best chance to win by taking legal action to get any DUI breath or blood test evidence collected, kept out of court from being used against a person.
+Therefore if the police did not have reasonable and valid probable cause to stop someone in the first place, the local DUI attorney reviewing the arrest can get to work in having the BAC testing evidence suppressed from evidence against a driver in court.

 Another way in how a lawyer who analyzes the arrest information can help fight no probable cause DUI charges, is challenging the Breathalyzer or blood test equipment used to process the test samples.
 This is crucial in any type of DUI or DWI defense and can help win a case, since this testing equipment must also have been functioning according to the strict chemical test policy and must have been given in the correct way under the established rules.

 How To Determine What Probable Cause is For a DUI Offense Case